Tzar: The Burden of the Crown: Gameplay

 Religion will allow the player to produce priests, spies, and elite religious unit.
-Priest have the ability to heal and bless units by increasing their stats for a short period of time.
+Priests have the ability to heal and bless units by increasing their stats for a short period of time.
 They also have a long line of sight to spot wizards and neutralize them with one long range shot making religion the perfect counter for a player taking the magic path.
-Spies have the ability to impersonate an opponent unit to infiltrate their kingdoms allowing you to see what your opponents are doing.
-Your opponent can command your spies and move them around or even have them collect resources if your spies impersonate a peasant.
-Spies can reveal their true selves at any time you give the command.
+Spies have the ability to impersonate an opponent unit to infiltrate their kingdoms allowing the players to see what their opponents are doing.
+The player's opponent can command spies and move them around or even have them collect resources if player's spies impersonate a peasant.
+Spies can reveal their true selves at any time the players give the command.
 Europeans elite units are crusaders which are mounted units with high armor.
 They come in groups at a time and the player cannot produce more until the current group is completely killed.
-Arabians have Jihadi warrior's which are an upgrade from a typical soldier.
+Arabians have Jihadi warriors which are an upgrade from a typical soldier.
 What makes them unique is that they are actually peasants.
-Peasants are much cheaper than the standard soldier suggesting the player to spam peasants and converting them to Jihadi warriors and swarm the enemy.
+Peasants are much cheaper than the standard soldier, suggesting the player to spam peasants and converting them to Jihadi warriors and swarm the enemy.
 Asian's elite unit is the monk which are all purpose warriors.
 They have a good balance of attack and defense and can share their battle experience with other kung-Fu units.

 Magic will allow the player to produce wizards and research spells.
 Wizards will start out with no abilities until they are researched from the mage tower.
 Each race have unique spells but they are all devastating for large groups of units making magic the perfect counter against a player taking the war path.
 In addition, after researching, wizards can summon magical creatures - giants and bats (Europeans), genies (Arabians) and dragons (Asians).
-They all have outrageously high attack and hit points but are vulnerable to priests.
+They all have high attack and hit points but are vulnerable to priests.